JuliaTopOpt/TopOpt.jl/docs/src/index.md

 ## Introduction

-`TopOpt` is a a topology optimization package written in the [Julia](https://github.com/JuliaLang/julia).
+`TopOpt` is a a topology optimization package written in [Julia](https://github.com/JuliaLang/julia).

 The main functionalities of the package include: